 One of the biggest problems facing support staff is they often feel that their job description is not fit for purpose and represents only a fraction of what they do.

-Getting support if job impacting on your mental and physical wellbeing
+Getting support if your job is impacting on your mental and physical wellbeing

-speak to the head about your concerns.
+Speak to the head teacher about your concerns.
 Often, heads are simply unaware of what is really happening and will happily change things.

 If you don’t feel you can talk to anyone associated with your school, then the Education Support Partnership exists to provide independent, confidential support and can help you deal with stress and anxiety, bullying, money worries, and any other issues.
 If for any reason, you are struggling at work or home, the charity can help you.
 The services are free, private and can even be accessed via email or online chat, if you don’t want to speak on the phone.